SateBangUus/betterreads-web/README.md

 ## Features

 - Library</br>
     User can find books from the dataset.
-User can also filter books based on genre to make it easier to find
+User can also filter books to make it easier to find
 - Book Review</br>
     User can leave a review and give a rating about a book that user have read.
 User can also like and dislike a review that was written by another user.
 - Book Recommendation by Curators</br>
-    Curators can give a recommendation about recommended book to user.
+    Curator reviews will be published on the main page.
+And will be on a different section from the user reviews on the book page.
 - User Top 5 Books</br>
     User can create their own top 5 books list that they have read.